JamesNorris/Ablockalypse/README.md

 2. No trailing whitespace is allowed.
 3. Imports are organized alphabetically and grouped by package.

-Licencing:
+Licensing:
 ----------

-Ablockalypse is licenced under GPLv3, which can be found in [LICENCE.txt](https://github.com/JamesNorris/Ablockalypse/blob/master/LICENCE.txt).
+Ablockalypse is licensed under GPLv3, which can be found in [LICENSE.txt](https://github.com/JamesNorris/Ablockalypse/blob/master/LICENSE.txt).